The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 on a topic (your email address).
 However, a pub/sub system allows multiple clients to subscribe to the same topic.

-With that in mind, the core principles of VRC software architecture are as follows:
+With that in mind, the core principles of AVR software architecture are as follows:

 1. Data exchange must happen through the MQTT broker.
 2. All MQTT data must be JSON encoded.
 3. All modules are run as containers.

-Because of all of the hardware components of VRC (PCC, FCC, thermal camera, etc.), what this generally means is that each module acts as a hardware to MQTT adapter.
+Because of all of the hardware components of AVR (PCC, FCC, thermal camera, etc.), what this generally means is that each module acts as a hardware to MQTT adapter.
 For example, the FCM module publishes telemetry data over MQTT, and feeds fake GPS data from MQTT to the FCC.

-This modular, open system makes it simple to add new modules or functionality to VRC.
+This modular, open system makes it simple to add new modules or functionality to AVR.
 The [GUI]({{< relref "../../software/gui" >}}) for example, is 100% based on consuming MQTT data.

 ## Modules

-Here is a description of the modules in VRC and what they all do.
+Here is a description of the modules in AVR and what they all do.

 ### AprilTag